Continuous Delivery Intake

 planned -> executing -> blocked -> approved -> planned -> executing

 intake resolve does not restart work by itself.
 It records the outcome.
-If the run blocked and the operator decides to continue, the next step is agentxchain intake approve --intent <id> followed by re-planning and a new intake start.
+If a repo-local governed run blocked and the operator decides to restart from intake state, the next step is agentxchain intake approve --intent <id> followed by re-planning and a new intake start or intake handoff.
+If a coordinator-backed workstream blocked but the operator is continuing the same workstream, fix the coordinator cause, run agentxchain multi resume, and then rerun agentxchain intake resolve after the coordinator advances.

 intake scan